Genetic algebra

-In applications to genetics, these algebras often have a basis corresponding to the genetically different gametes, and the structure constant of the algebra encode the probabilities of producing offspring of various types.
+In applications to genetics, these algebras often have a basis corresponding to the genetically different gametes, and the structure constants of the algebra encode the probabilities of producing offspring of various types.
 The laws of inheritance are then encoded as algebraic properties of the algebra.

 For surveys of genetic algebras see Bertrand (1966), Wörz-Busekros (1980) and Reed (1997).

 Baric algebras

 Baric algebras (or weighted algebras) were introduced by Etherington (1939).
 A baric algebra over a field K is a possibly non-associative algebra over K together with a homomorphism w, called the weight, from the algebra to K.